kurtosis-tech/kurtosis/docs/docs/guides/running-private-packages.md

 After entering the code, GitHub will prompt you to authorize Kurtosis CLI.
 Kurtosis CLI requests [`repo`](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/scopes-for-oauth-apps#available-scopes) access to repositories for the ability to read and pull from private repositories.

 :::info OAuth Token Scopes
 While `repo` gives Kurtosis read and write access to private repositories, Kurtosis only performs read operations.
-GitHub does not support a repo `[repo:read`](https://github.com/jollygoodcode/jollygoodcode.github.io/issues/6) OAuth scope, but an alternative is to use [fine-grained personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#fine-grained-personal-access-tokens) to restrict Kurtosis CLI read/write and repository permissions.
-This token can be pass to Kurtosis CLI via the [`kurtosis engine start --github-auth-token=<>`](../cli-reference/engine-start.md) flag.
+GitHub does not support a `[repo:read`](https://github.com/jollygoodcode/jollygoodcode.github.io/issues/6) OAuth scope, but an alternative is to use [fine-grained personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#fine-grained-personal-access-tokens) to restrict Kurtosis CLI read/write and repository permissions.
+This token can be passed to Kurtosis CLI via the [`kurtosis engine start --github-auth-token=<>`](../cli-reference/engine-start.md) flag.
 :::

 :::note Private Packages within GitHub Orgs